Volue-Public/energy-mesh-python/docs/source/intro.rst

     $ python -m pip install git+https://github.com/PowelAS/sme-mesh-python

-Your virtual environment is now up and running with the Mesh Python API and you can now develop your project.
+Your virtual environment is now up and running with the Mesh Python SDK and you can now develop your project.

 Basic Concepts
 ***************

-The Mesh Python API communicates with a Mesh server using gRPC which is a way of sending requests and responses over a network.
+The Mesh Python SDK communicates with a Mesh server using gRPC which is a way of sending requests and responses over a network.
 The request is serialized and packaged then sent to the server which processes the request and sends back a response.

 This process can take some time.
 The library takes advantage of this if the connection is done by using the :doc:`async_connection` which is implemented using the `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library that enables concurrency and lets Python perform other tasks while waiting for the response from the server.